h0tbird/wiki-h0tbird/en/pages/gpg.md

 ## Generate a new key pair

 The parameters are either read from stdin or given as a file on the command line.
-This will generate a primary RSA key and a sign RSA sub key:
+Here is an example on how to create a primary RSA key and a sign only RSA sub key.

 ```
 cat > roy.gpg << EOF